top of page

 Good grief, where to begin...?!

-Let's start by stating the obvious: this is no longer a hypothetical situation, and so tossing a dismissive "don't worry, my team is adept at responding" at Jewish parents in the same email thread where you've just admitted the district mishandled the Human Swastika Incident at SDA is ...... (drumroll please): DEMONSTRABLY FALSE.
+Let's start by stating the obvious: this is no longer a hypothetical situation.
+Tossing a dismissive "don't worry, my team is adept at responding" at Jewish parents in the same email thread where you've just admitted the district mishandled the Human Swastika Incident at SDA is ...... (drumroll please): DEMONSTRABLY FALSE.

-It's almost obscene to give this sort of vague assurances that the school “will work diligently” if something ever happens.
+It's almost obscene to give vague assurances that the school “will work diligently” if something ever happens.
 Don’t forget: something DID happen, and the school did NOT work diligently to address it.

 Next, district parents were just told (in the Superintendent's email) that the district protocol wasn't followed.
 Here they are reaching out to gain a better understanding of that protocol and for corresponding resources.
-Not only was their main concern never addressed, they are also not supplied with any information about where to go find the information.
+Not only was their main concern never addressed, but they also were not supplied with any information about where to find the information.

-The correct response is to give parents concrete information on who the main point of contact would be for all complaints and incidents, provide information on victim support, safety planning, academic accommodations, school-climate remedies, or removal of hateful content.
+The correct response is to give parents concrete information on who the main point of contact would be for all complaints and incidents.
+This should include information on victim support, safety planning, academic accommodations, school-climate remedies, or removal of hateful content.

-Parents also want to understand whether/when they will be notified during the process, what the communication cadence would be, and potentially how to appeal if the response they receive is inadequate (and highly likely in this case).
+Parents also want to understand whether and when they will be notified during the process, what the communication cadence would be, and potentially how to appeal if the response they receive is inadequate (which is highly likely in this case).

 The Missing Piece on Accountability and Consequences

 The principal really should have STARTED his response by reassuring parents that hate-motivated conduct against their Jewish children can-and-will trigger discipline and possible law-enforcement involvement.
-Unfortunately, he also missed the chance to explain that student-privacy laws bar the district from disclosing specific penalties, thus preempting inevitable future demands to reveal offenders’ punishments.
+Unfortunately, he also missed the chance to explain that student-privacy laws bar the district from disclosing specific penalties.
+This would preempt inevitable future demands to reveal offenders’ punishments.

-Transparency about consequences to unacceptable behaviors serves as a deterrent and signals to every student that the school treats hate seriously before it escalates.
+Transparency about consequences for unacceptable behaviors serves as a deterrent and signals to every student that the school treats hate seriously before it escalates.

 Bottom Line: This Isn’t a “Communication Style” Issue . . .
 This is a Systemic Compliance Failure